 7. How to become the new celebrity in the world today

 Clarifying your vision starts your message to millions.
 It makes your audience crave transformation.
 In my own philosophy, I talk about transforming people into what I call the new celebrity.

 The new celebrity is someone, who after searching for their message, gathers the courage to tell it, and in the process, transforms other people’s lives and gets rewarded with wealth for being themselves and for living an inspired life.

 Here’s a visioning exercise I do to help people to meet their full potential at the start of the day through:

-You have to tell people that yes, anyone can succeed.
-However, they have to be a success in their own terms.
+You have to tell people that yes, anyone can succeed, but they have to be a success in their own terms.
 Lead them to that definition, and you’ll have conversions.
 Your power of storytelling can help them realize that.